hamoid/Fun-Programming/processing/ideas/2019/09/bezier_similarity/readme.md

 # bezier_similarity

-I mildly interactive sketch.
+A mildly interactive sketch.
 The mouseX position sets the length of the drawn lines.
 [space] clears the background.

 Lines are drawn starting on a circle, the exact point advancing clockwise.
 For each line